pfbrowning/radio-metadata-api/README.md

 environment variables, the API will be publicly accessible.

 ## Roadmap For 1.0.0
-* Write now-playing unit tests
+* Finish now-playing unit tests
+* Write JSDoc comments for function exports
 * App Insights logging